rizinorg/book/src/analysis/symbols.md

 pdb.useragent = Microsoft-Symbol-Server/6.11.0001.402
 ```

-Using the variable `pdb.server` you can change the address where radare2 will try to
+Using the variable `pdb.server` you can change the address where rizin will try to
 download the PDB file by the GUID stored in the executable header.
 You can make use of multiple symbol servers by separating each URL with a semi-colon:
 ```